 NarcolepsyDaytime sleep disorder; Cataplexy

-Narcolepsy tends to run in families.
-Certain genes are linked to narcolepsy.
+Narcolepsy can run in families.
+Researchers have found certain genes linked to narcolepsy.

-- They may happen after eating, while driving, talking to someone, or during other situations.
+- They may happen after eating, while talking to someone, or during other situations.

 - Most often, you wake up feeling refreshed.

-- Your head will suddenly fall forward, your jaw will become slack, and your knees will buckle.
+- During the attack, your head falls forward, your jaw drops, and your knees may buckle.

-- In severe cases, a person may fall and stay paralyzed for as long as several minutes.
+- In severe cases, you may fall and stay paralyzed for as long as several minutes.

 Exams and Tests

-The doctor will perform a physical exam and order blood work to rule out conditions that can cause similar symptoms.
-Conditions that can cause excessive sleepiness include:
+You may have a blood test to rule out other conditions that can cause similar symptoms.
+These include: